-Just two weeks ago, while waiting in line for an ice cream at the Sidney Myer Music Bowl, I overheard a lady commenting to a friend that her family had been enjoying the MSO free concerts for over 40 years.
+Just last month, while waiting in line for an ice cream at the Sidney Myer Music Bowl, I overheard a lady commenting to a friend that her family had been enjoying the MSO free concerts for over 40 years.
 She had been in attendance for more than 20, other than the year her husband had booked a February holiday to the U.K. without consulting her.
 A mistake, I imagine, he’ll not be making again!

 Such is the tradition of the MSO free summer concerts; a season enjoyed by generations of families; a first opportunity for many to hear a live classical performance, and a festival which, when firmly pencilled in to a calendar, all other activity is organised around!
 From the other side of the podium it’s an opportunity for the Orchestra, true to the vision of the late Sidney Myer (and continued by his family’s foundation), to give back to the Melbourne community.